khargreaves/wildberrywood-web/little-explorers.md

 ## Where?

 Covert Woods, Poverest Park, Orpington.
-The car park is accessed via Footbury Hill Rd, Orpington BR6 2SX.

 Poverest Park is a short walk from Orpington town centre.
-The nearest bus stop is Perry Hall School (stop P, route 61).
+The nearest bus stop is Perry Hall School (stop P, route 61) and the car park is accessed viaFootbury Hill Rd, Orpington BR6 2SX.

 Our meeting point is the fallen tree on the far side of the football pitch, opposite the blue football pavilion.

 <iframe width="425" height="350" frameborder="0" scrolling="no"